 I’m here for the gritty movies, the rebellious movies, the b-movies, and the hangout movies, those features that are here to be good old fashioned entertainment and pack a punch that’s a lot harder than their budgets would suggest.

 I love pulp and exploitation, I like car chases and gunplay, but I also love depth and themes that resound with viewers at the core of their being.
 I like dialogue that crackles and has weight behind the words.
 I love scenes that twist and turn as characters vie for power or fall for each other.

-2012 was the year I started writing and it’s been a hell of a ride.
+2012 was the year I started writing from this struggling old mining town in England and it’s been a hell of a ride.
 Following one of my first scripts being featured by Amazon Studios, I’ve been cutting my teeth writing shoestring budget short scripts and giving them away to up-and-coming filmmakers.
 Now I’m here for the independents and timing couldn’t be better.
-We need a goddamn uprising and I'm helping drive it with a recent feature script option in Vancouver and another feature in pre-production in Los Angeles.
+We need a goddamn uprising and I'm helping drive it with a feature script optioned in Vancouver and another in production in Los Angeles.

 I write what I call nextploitation; hard-hitting, in your face content with a nod to the past and one eye on the future.
 I’m talking progressive values mixed with nostalgic hedonism.
 My twist?
 I write female characters, often as leads, that don’t suck.
 I do this because I care deeply about my characters being the real deal.